sourcegraph/handbook/content/departments/technical-success/ce/onboarding/index.md

 #### 60–90 days:

 - Guide your first prospects towards and through a trial.
-- Collaborating with your lead, mentor, and / or AE, create plans around red accounts, renewals, and / or post-sales engagement.
 - Participate in CE-led internal projects.
 - Raise feedback to the appropriate product team.